spacelift-io/user-documentation/docs/product/administration/slack-integration-setup.md

 After updating the configuration, re-run the install.sh script to apply the changes.
 Once the installer finishes, please restart the server ECS service as the configuration is loaded during startup.

-Note : If you are using Slack notification policies, ensure the updated channel IDs are reflected in the policies.
+Note: If you are using Slack notification policies, ensure the updated channel IDs are reflected in the policies.

 ## Removing Slack Integration